Casqade/BF1942_patcher/README.md

 3. **MAKE A BACKUP of every executable you're going to patch!!!**
 Patcher doesn't do it automatically, and you'll probably be confused by autobackup files anyway.
 4. Launch the patcher and follow the on-screen prompts.
-If you've never worked with command-line interface, refer to [the next section](https://github.com/Casqade/BF1942_patcher/blob/main/README.md#using-terminal)
+If you've never worked with command-line interface, please refer to [the next section](https://github.com/Casqade/BF1942_patcher/blob/main/README.md#using-terminal)

 For every tweak, this utility offers 3 modes of operation:
 1. `Skip`: The bytes related to a particular tweak won't be touched (e.g. tweak won't be applied or removed)